MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 **Supported protocols**: `HTTP` and `HTTPS`. `TLS`, `TCP`, and `UDP` listeners are accepted in the manifest but will generate a `Detached` status condition as they are not yet implemented.

 **Listener hostname**: acts as a filter.
-Only HTTPRoutes with matching hostnames will be attached to this listener.
+Only HTTPRoutes and GRPCRoutes with matching hostnames will be attached to this listener.
 Wildcard hostnames (e.g. `*.example.com`) are supported.

 **allowedRoutes.namespaces.from**: controls which namespaces can attach routes to this listener.